nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic4.rst

       }
     });

-This handler will catch the ``disconnected`` event and if the game we are currently playing is with the disconnected player we render the dashboard and display an error.
+This handler will trigger on the ``disconnected`` event and if the game we are currently playing is with the disconnected player we render the dashboard and display the disconnect error (this effectively puts the player back in a position where they can challenge another player).

-We are nearly there but we need to let the gamer have a way to leave a game in progress as well so we are going to add a button to allow a user to leave a game in progress.
-Let's modify the ``public/templates/board.ms`` file to add a leave the game button.
-Open it up and modify the ``<div class="span">``.
+We are nearly there but we need to let the gamer have a way to leave a game at their leisure as well.
+To allow this we are going to add a button to leave a game in progress.
+Let's modify the ``public/templates/board.ms`` file to the button.
+Modify the ``<div class="span">`` with the HTML below adding the ``Quit Game`` button.

 .. code-block:: html
     :linenos: